 At the time of IBG, Inc.'s IPO in 2007, three hundred sixty (360) million shares of authorized common stock were reserved for future sales and redemptions.
-From 2008 through 2010, Holdings redeemed 5,013,259 IBG LLC shares with a total value of \$114.0 million, which redemptions were funded using cash on hand at IBG LLC.
-Upon cash redemption these IBG LLC shares were retired.
-From 2011 through 2014, IBG, Inc. issued 8,025,517 shares of common stock directly to Holdings in exchange for an equivalent number of shares of member interests in IBG LLC.
+From 2008 through 2010, Holdings redeemed 5,013,259 IBG LLC interests with a total value of \$114 million, which redemptions were funded using cash on hand at IBG LLC.
+Upon cash redemption these IBG LLC interests were retired.
+From 2011 through 2015, IBG, Inc. issued 11,047,295 shares of common stock (with a fair value of \$306 million) directly to Holdings in exchange for an equivalent number of member interests in IBG LLC.

-As a consequence of these redemption transactions, and distribution of shares to employees (see Note 9), IBG, Inc.'s interest in IBG LLC has increased to approximately 14.5%, with Holdings owning the remaining 85.5% as of March 31, 2015.
-The redemptions also resulted in an increase in the Holdings interest held by Thomas Peterffy and his affiliates from approximately 84.6% at the IPO to approximately 88.0% as of March 31, 2015.
+As a consequence of these redemption transactions, and distribution of shares to employees (see Note 9), IBG, Inc.'s interest in IBG LLC has increased to approximately 15.7%, with Holdings owning the remaining 84.3% as of March 31, 2016.
+The redemptions also resulted in an increase in the Holdings interest held by Mr. Thomas Peterffy and his affiliates from approximately 84.6% at the IPO to approximately 88.7% as of March 31, 2016.